jaanga/jaanga.github.io/outer-space/readme.md

 * To provide real-world STEM tools that useful, informative and simple that you may fork, edit and share
 * To supply a range of cookbook code samples only a few hundred lines long that beginners can learn in an afternoon and begin enhancing in a day or two.
-* To follow established coding - not quirky - standards so that students coming in get up to speed quickly
+* To follow established coding - not too quirky - standards so that students coming in get up to speed quickly

 _If you can change the orbit of a satellite and monitor the consequences, do you not then 'own' that satellite?
 If you 'own' a thing - even if it's only in your imagination - have you not acquired a huge amount of knowledge?_